 People usually find out they have a high troponin when they are in the emergency room for an acute problem.
+This article will discuss the reasons that you might have an elevated troponin level.

 What is A High Troponin Level?